-Over the weekend, our group enjoyed a mini-workshop featuring both of these talented women.
+Over the weekend, our group enjoyed a mini-workshop featuring these talented women.
 Below are just a few tidbits from their talks.

 - Every story has a human face.
-Draw it well and put it on display, for to readers it is a magnet. -Francis Flaherty, editor The New York Times
+Draw and display it well; for readers, it is a magnet. -Francis Flaherty, editor of The New York Times

 - When writing memoirs, we need to remember it’s not about us.
 We’re like the Disney cart on a ride.
 We’re simply the vehicle to a bigger picture.

 - Marcia shared pages of information on crafting true stories.
-Let’s just say I’m a new fan of Rick Bragg’s.
+I’m a new fan of Rick Bragg.

 - Stay out of our comfort zones!
 Take chances.
-If we’re not willing to do so, we’re not seen as marketable.
+We’re not seen as marketable if we’re unwilling to do so.

 - The key to a good query letter is a good story.

-- What does the word deadline actually mean?
+- What does the word deadline mean?
 Writing when you don’t feel like it.

-Sitting shoulder-to-shoulder with so many gifted writers spurred me on to become even more serious about my craft.
-Wisdom and godly conviction crossed paths that morning and I was grateful to be smack dab in the middle of this intersection.
+Sitting shoulder-to-shoulder with many gifted writers spurred me to become even more serious about my craft.
+Wisdom and godly conviction crossed paths that morning, and I was grateful to be smack dab in the middle of this intersection.

 Let’s just say the fragrance of Christ had a hint of metal to it as it rose upwards this past Saturday morning!